anudeepsharma4u/mblogi-cricket/readme.txt

    I. Current: It will display short details of ongoing matches with auto refresh for every 20secs II.
 Recent: It will display 4 recent matches
    III: Fixtures : It will display 4 upcoming matches

+Upcoming Features:
+1. Player profiles with full statistics
+2. Team Ranking and details
+And many more..,

 Note: You'll need an MBlogi Cricket API key to use it.
 Get a free API KEY from <a href="http://cric.mblogi.com/mblogi-cricket-api/" target="_blank">MBlogi Cricket API</a>